Can you hear me $\textit{now}$? Sensitive comparisons of human and machine perception: Introduction

 We also performed the same two exploratory analyses as described in Experiment 1.
 Collapsing across all speech clips, 91.0\% of subjects showed classification performance numerically above chance.
 And collapsing across all subjects, 84.3\% of the clips were classified correctly more often than they were answered incorrectly.

-Thus, in addition to being able to tell the difference between adversarial speech and adversarial non-speech, subjects could also identify a given adversarial speech clip \textit{as speech}.
+Thus, in addition to being able to tell the difference between adversarial speech and adversarial non-speech, subjects could also identify a given adversarial speech clip as speech.

 The previous experiments suggested that human subjects can identify and discriminate adversarial speech from closely matched non-speech.
-But this result says little or nothing about subjects' ability to understand the \textit{content} of that speech.
+But this result says little or nothing about subjects' ability to understand the content of that speech.
+Indeed, it is possible that subjects were able to simply distinguish speech and non-speech using the low-level differences between normal and reversed audio clips.
+For example, natural audio has sharp attacks and long decays, which are not present in reversed audio \citep{irino1996temporal}.
 Experiment 3 thus asked whether forced-choice conditions could allow human subjects to display knowledge of the content of adversarial speech, by asking them to identify the next word in an adversarial phrase.

 We took a subset of the speech clips from Experiments 1--2 and simply removed the last word from the phrases (so that, e.g., ``\textit{It is no use crying over spilled milk}'' became ``\textit{It is no use crying over spilled}''), and then asked subjects to supply the final word under forced-response conditions.
 If they can do so, this would suggest that subjects can engage in deeper and more contentful processing of adversarial speech, beyond knowing which clips are speech and which are not.